 In preparation for creating today’s blue and white platter wall, I ordered these 5 1/2″ adhesive plate hanger discs.
 One for each blue and white platter.
 If you haven’t used these disks before, they are fabulous!
 No need for those old wire plate hangers anymore, the ones that terrified me every time I tried to hang a plate or platter with those tight springs…

 The adhesive disks will not harm your vintage blue and white platter, and they can easily be removed by soaking the serving platter in warm water.

-Follow the basic directions on the package by naturally adding water to the disk, and then mounting it to the back of your platter.
+Follow the basic directions on the DISC package by adding water to the disk, and then mounting it to the back of your vintage blue and white platter.
 Let the disks dry overnight before hanging.

 Picture Hangers, Hammer, and Tape Measure

 Old fashioned nails, hangers, and a hammer.
 I used these simple picture hangers that I already had in a drawer.
 I like using smaller mounts like these as they do less damage to the walls with the smaller nails.
 And I find them very secure holding 30lb – 100 lbs. a hook, ideal for a vintage blue and white platter.

-Your Favorite Blue and White Platters or Plates
+Your Favorite Blue and White Platter or Plates

-And lastly, you’ll need your favorite collection of platters or plates to create your blue and white platter wall.
+And lastly, you’ll need your favorite vintage blue and white platter collection or plates to create your platter wall design.

-Lay them out on a table or on the floor so that you have a full visual of your fabulous beauties.
+Lay the vintage serving trays out on a table or on the floor so that you have a full visual of your fabulous beauties.

-And if you like collecting plates, you are going to love these Dishy Kitchen Hooks You Can DIY in Minutes.
+And if you are a lover of vintage plates, you are going to love these Dishy Kitchen Hooks You Can DIY in Minutes.

 How do you decorate your dining room with plates?

 You will want to start by laying out all of your vintage blue and white platter collections or plates in an open space.
 Such as a table or floor.